-If you haven’t been to Malaysia, there are three main cities you’d want to visit.
-These are Kuala Lumpur, George Town, and Langkawi.
-These three are easily the best places to live in Malaysia.
+If you’ve yet to visit Malaysia, there are three main cities you’ll want to visit: Kuala Lumpur, George Town, and Langkawi.
+They are easily the best places to live in Malaysia.

 The capital, Kuala Lumpur, is both modern and traditional.
 From the centuries-old Chinese Thean Hou Temple, you can still catch a glimpse of modern Kuala Lumpur skyscrapers.